metabase/metabase/docs/users-guide/sql-snippets.md

 **Editing a snippet's SQL**.
 Here's where we have to remind you that with great power comes great responsibility.
 There is one major caveat when editing snippets, worthy of a callout:

-> **Caution when editing code in SQL snippets**.
-If you edit the snippet and include broken code, you will break every question that uses that snippet.
-Make sure to test your code before saving it to an existing snippet.
+> **Caution: if you edit a snippet and include broken code, you will break every question that uses that snippet.** Make sure to test your code before saving it to an existing snippet.

 ### Archived snippets